 Luxury Fabrics

 Your wedding dress is an important part of your special day.
-It’s not just the style and the silhouette that you’ll need to think about, it’s the fabric too.
+It’s not just the style and the silhouette that you will need to think about when you are shopping for your wedding dress, it’s the fabric too.
 Styles of dresses tend to vary based on the fabric that is used – some are better to create a structured look, and others are better for lighter, flowier looks.
 Here’s what to expect with some of the key luxury fabrics out there:

 Mikado: Luxurious type of blended silk that is generally heavier than 100% silk, which provides great structure to gowns.
-This fabric is soft to the touch and will keep you cool and fresh.
+This luxury fabric is soft to the touch and will keep you cool and fresh, just what you need on your wedding day!

-Charmeuse: A light, slinky fabric with a beautiful glossy sheen that feels like satin to the touch.
-It’s generally made of silk but can also be made of synthetic fibers.
+Charmeuse: A light, slinky luxury fabric with a beautiful glossy sheen that feels like satin to the touch.
+It is generally made of silk but can also be made of synthetic fibers.
+The sheen of this fabric is one of the main reasons women are attracted to this fabric!

-Tulle: A light, sheer fabric that looks like netting.
+Tulle: A light, sheer luxury fabric that looks like netting.
 It’s an extremely delicate fabric that can be snagged easily.
 It is generally used for skirts and can be made in silk, rayon or nylon.
+If you are looking to get married outdoors, this may not be the best option for you, as the tulle will pick up anything in your path, due to its likeness to netting.

 These are just a few of the common luxury fabrics out there – there are several other ones that you may find when you are searching for your perfect wedding gown.
+Find the right luxury fabric that will make you most comfortable on your wedding day!
 Happy shopping!

 Leave a comment